Hajime Satomi

-Hajime Satomi (里見 治, Satomi Hajime) is a Japanese business magnate.
+Hajime Satomi (里見 治, Satomi Hajime) is a Japanese businessman.
 Satomi is known as the founder of Sammy Corporation, which merged with the Japan-based video game and arcade game producer Sega to form the holding company Sega Sammy Holdings.
+He is among the 50 richest people in Japan, and is a top-ranked owner of Thoroughbred horses, like the Satono Diamond.

 History

-Hajime Satomi withdrew from Aoyama Gakuin University November 1975 and founded Sammy Corporation.
+Hajime Satomi withdrew from Aoyama Gakuin University in November of 1975 and founded Sammy Corporation.

 Sammy experienced significant growth when it began manufacturing machines for the pachislot and pachinko industry (one of Japan's most popular forms of gambling) and was successfully listed on the First Section of the Tokyo Stock Exchange in March 2001.
 Sammy Corporation is now the leading manufacturer of pachislot and pachinko machines.

 With 22% shares bought in 2003, Sammy then bought a controlling share 1.1 billion dollars in Sega in 2004.
 Hajime Satomi heads the newly combined $4.5 billion (sales) group, now called Sega Sammy Holdings Inc. with its main businesses being those of Sammy Corporation and Sega Corporation.

-Career highlights

-At the Asia Business Leaders Award in 2005, The Sega Corporation named Satomi as the new chairman in a realignment of management, after the Sammy Corporation became Sega's biggest shareholder.
-Satomi, Sammy's president, succeeded Hisao Oguchi, who has now become vice chairman and chief creative officer of the new board.
-The announcement came two months after Sammy, bought 22.4 percent of Sega for 45.33 billion yen ($427 million), becoming the largest shareholder in the company.
+He succeeded Hisao Oguchi, who became vice chairman and chief creative officer of the new board.
+Satomi's interest in Sega came from his relationship with the previous owner of Sega, Isao Okawa, who helped him stay afloat during difficult times and gave Satomi a 8 billion yen loan, from which Satomi never missed a payment.
+Okawa being impressed, asked if he could do something about Sega.